 Price should be a major sticking point for the discerning music producer.
 Considering the limited customisation options and the overall lackluster result, the idea that you’d pay £49/y for the most basic plan (where you have to pay extra to download particular file-types) is… I’ll be generous and call it audacious.

 The Pro plan, which will give you some of the features I mentioned, like volume matching (because, of course, they don’t come as standard), will cost you £299/y, and frankly, I just can’t see any way to justify that kind of price tag.

 So, what about eMastered?
-Well, they immediately earned my respecting by putting their money where their mouth is; they have samples of the mastering results on their front page, which you are free to compare against the original mix.
-This was something of a double-edged sword as it would turn out, however.
+Well, they immediately earned my respect by putting their money where their mouth is; they have samples of the mastering results on their front page, which you are free to compare against the original mix.
+This was something of a double-edged sword, as it would turn out, however.